 So you've booked your flight to Egypt, secured your perfect all-inclusive vacation and you've got kiteboarding, delicious Egyptian cuisine, and mysterious Pharaohs on your mind.
 Now you have to figure out what you're going to pack for this trip.
-Every person travels and packs differently.
-Some people never bring too many pants, favouring versatile clothes that are easily hand-washable, and leverage layers to stay warm if necessary.
-Others prefer to dress to impress with designated outfits for the beach, nightlife and safaris.
+Every one travels and packs differently and if you are a seasoned traveller you will have your own personal travel check list at the ready, but hopefully some of our suggestions will help you to bring everything you need and take the stress out of packing.

 When to Visit Egypt?

-April – May / September – October - These are the best months to visit Egypt, especially if you're planning to explore both the North and South regions.
-The weather is warmer but not scorching hot, so it's pleasant enough to both hike and hit the beaches.
+April – May / September – October - These are the best months to visit Egypt, especially if you want to explore the North and the South regions.
+The weather is warmer and suitable both for hiking and enjoying the beaches.